 Action: answer a question in the forum.
 Head over to the forum and see where you can add your voice.

-5. Attend Fizzle Friday
+5. Attend a Fizzle Live Event

 Many members tell us Fizzle Fridays make the community feel much more personal and tight knit.
 Grab a spot at an upcoming session, even if you’d like to simply observe your first time around!